Overstimulated? Stocks soar 75% in historic 12-month run

 Even with so many first-time investors joining the market, not everyone is benefiting from rising stocks.
 Only a little more than half of all U.S. households owned stocks in 2019, whether by day-trading stocks or holding an S&P 500 index fund in a 401(k) account.

 Likewise, not every stock has participated in the market's run higher over the last year.
-A handful of stocks within the S&P 500 are actually lower, headlined by Gilead Sciences, which was down a little more than 11% through Friday.
+A handful of stocks within the S&P 500 are actually lower, headlined by Gilead Sciences, which is down 9.8%.
 The stock soared early in the pandemic as its remdesivir drug became a treatment for COVID-19 but fell back in part on concerns about upcoming patent expirations.

 Other early stock winners of the pandemic have also tailed off since the market took off a year ago, including Clorox, whose disinfecting wipes became like currency, and Spam-maker Hormel Foods.